ahuacate/pve-medialab/README.md

 ## 3.0 Jellyfin LXC - CentOS
 Jellyfin is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.

 Jellyfin is descended from Emby's 3.5.2 release and ported to the .NET Core framework to enable full cross-platform support.
-There are no strings attached, no premium licenses or features, and no hidden agendas: and at the time of writing this recipe it seems like the best media solution.
+There are no strings attached, no premium licenses or features, and no hidden agendas: and at the time of writing this media server software seems like the best available solution (and is free).

 ### 3.1 Create a CentOS7 LXC for Jellyfin
 Now using the web interface `Datacenter` > `Create CT` and fill out the details as shown below (whats not shown below leave as default):